 Wrist Sprains – A Beginners Guide for Sports Therapy Students

 After graduating college in sports therapy there are a number of injuries you might need to be familiar with.
-As a sports therapists, you might need to deal with wrist sprain injuries throughout the course of your career.
+As sports therapists, you might need to deal with wrist sprain injuries throughout the course of your career.
 Put simply, a wrist sprain is an injury to the ligaments (connective tissues that attach bones to bones where there are joints) in the wrist.

 On the other hand, severe cases of wrist sprains that involve tears in the ligaments may require surgery to reconnect the affected or torn ligaments.
 After surgery, a period of rehabilitation and exercises might follow to regain strength and restore motion.

 Anything that can cause the wrist to accidentally bend backward when it hits the ground might cause a wrist sprain.
 For those who are active, or who play contact sports, there may be a higher risk of incurring a sprained wrist.

 Someone who is injured will likely know if they have sprained their wrist during a slip and fall incident because there’s a pain the moment it happens.
 After the injury, it may be hard to move the wrist due to the pain and swelling around it.
 Different types of injuries may need different types of treatment.
 After an injury, it is recommended that the injured person be seen by a doctor ASAP.

 Provided that you are certain that the wrist sprain involves a stretched and not a torn ligament, you might expect the injury to heal on its own after some time.
 Before making that determination, it is a good idea to have a licensed physician diagnose the injury to be certain.